An enquiry | Contents

 For a long time, the Wikipedia entries for Browne and Hannah made no mention of the assault allegation.
 However, at some point they began mentioning it, and (at the time of writing) both entries gave the same three references (all of which are covered in this post, and none of which sheds much light).
 I signed up as a Wikipedia editor and added a reference from both entries to this post.
 Those references were then removed.
-Wikipedia understandably regards self-published sources as generally unreliable, and (despite my appeals – including an unanswered email to Wikipedia founder Jimmy Wales) they’re not willing to make an exception in this case, even though this blogpost – if I say so myself – is the only reliable source available.
+Wikipedia – understandably – regards self-published sources as generally unreliable but they make exceptions.
+Despite my appeals (including an unanswered email to Wikipedia founder Jimmy Wales), they wouldn’t make an exception in this case, even though this blogpost is – if I say so myself – the only reliable source available.
 Oh well – I still love Wikipedia.
 (I donate, FFS!)

 ‘Nice presentation and analysis of competing facts and explanations… excellent evidentiary compilation’